Chart Color Schemes

 Dandenong - South's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results in Dandenong - South, particularly for younger cohorts who have a very low prevalence of common health conditions.
-The rate of private health cover is notably low at approximately 46%, affecting about 4,659 people, compared to the national average of 55.3%.
+Health outcomes data shows excellent results in Dandenong - South, particularly among younger cohorts with low prevalence rates for common health conditions.
+The rate of private health cover stands at approximately 46% of the total population (~4,659 people), lower than the national average of 55.3%.

 Diabetes and mental health issues are the most prevalent medical conditions in the area, affecting 5.3% and 5.3% of residents respectively.
-A total of 79.6% of residents report being completely free from medical ailments, higher than Greater Melbourne's 75.1%.
-The area has a lower proportion of residents aged 65 and over at 13.8%, with approximately 1,388 people falling into this age category, compared to Greater Melbourne's 17.4%.
+A higher proportion, 79.6%, report being completely free from medical ailments compared to 75.1% across Greater Melbourne.
+The area has a lower percentage of residents aged 65 and over at 13.8% (1,388 people), compared to the broader population in Greater Melbourne at 17.4%.

 Frequently Asked Questions - Health